Laos: anti-corruption laws key to economic development

 - Decree on Asset Declaration No. 159 (dated 4 June 2013).

-The current Anti-Corruption Law covers the following acts: (1) embezzlement of state property or collective property; (2) swindling of state property or collective property; (3) bribes; (4) taking bribes; (5) abuse of position, power and duty to take state property, collective property or individual property; (6) abuse of state property or collective property; (7) excessive use of position, power and duty to take state property, collective property or individual property; (8) cheating or falsification relating to technical construction, standards, designs, calculations and others; (9) deception in bidding or offering concessions; (10) forging documents or using forged documents; and (11) disclosure of state secrets for personal benefit.
+The current Anti-Corruption Law covers the following acts: (i) embezzlement of state property or collective property; (ii) swindling of state property or collective property; (iii) bribes; (iv) taking bribes; (v) abuse of position, power and duty to take state property, collective property or individual property; (vi) abuse of state property or collective property; (vii) excessive use of position, power and duty to take state property, collective property or individual property; (viii) cheating or falsification relating to technical construction, standards, designs, calculations and others; (ix) deception in bidding or offering concessions; (x) forging documents or using forged documents; and (xi) disclosure of state secrets for personal benefit.

-The other main legislation concerning anti-corruption is the Penal Law, which stipulates that ‘corruption’ involves any leader or person working for the state who commits different kinds of acts to benefit himself or herself or his or her family, relatives, friends and associates that would cause damage to the interest of the state, or collectives or to the rights and benefits of citizens.
+The other main legislation concerning anti-corruption is the Penal Law, which stipulates that ‘corruption' involves any leader or person working for the state who commits different kinds of acts to benefit himself or herself, or his or her family, relatives, friends and associates, that would cause damage to the interests of the state, or collectives, or to the rights and benefits of citizens.

-The requirement that an act of corruption must cause damage to the interests of the state or to the rights and interests of the citizens is a real hindrance to the application of the law.
-This was noted in the United Nations Convention’s Anti-Corruption Country Review Report of 2012, which recommended that the Lao authorities should remove this requirement from the Anti-Corruption Law.
-The amendments to the Anti-Corruption Law in 2012, however, did not take into account the UN’s recommendation.
+The requirement that an act of corruption must cause damage to the interests of the state, or to the rights and interests of citizens, is a real hindrance to the application of the law.
+This was noted in the United Nations Convention's Anti-Corruption Country Review Report of 2012, which recommended that Laotian authorities should remove this requirement from the Anti-Corruption Law.
+However, the amendments to the Anti-Corruption Law in 2012 did not take into account the UN's recommendation.8

-For offences which amount to damage of more than 5 million Lao kip, such offenders would receive a fine and may be imprisoned.
+For offences which amount to damage of more than 5 million kip, the offenders would receive a fine and may be imprisoned.
 In addition, compensation can also be sought before the Civil Court.

-In 2012, when the UN’s anti-corruption report was released, despite a provision under the Anti-Corruption Law that raised the possibility of triggering an investigation when any government staff member ‘appears to be unusually rich’, it was also noted that no mandatory income or asset declaration was required for civil servants.
-The requirement of Decree on Asset Declaration that every government official must declare their assets was a positive development.
-These declarations, however, are not publicly available, and therefore the government still has discretion as to whether it prosecutes potential infringers.
+In 2012, when the UN's anti-corruption report was released, despite a provision under the Anti-Corruption Law that raised the possibility of triggering an investigation when any government staff member ‘appears to be unusually rich', it was also noted that no mandatory income or asset declaration was required for civil servants.
+However, in a positive development, the government has since enacted the Decree on Asset Declaration, whereby every government official is now required to declare their assets.
+However, these declarations are not publicly available, and therefore the government still has the discretion to decide whether or not to prosecute potential infringers.
+As of mid-January 2017, it was reported that more than 1,900 officials and civil servants at the central level, 98,000 people under the supervision of ministries, and 142,000 officials and civil servants under provincial administrations, have declared their assets.9

-In a bid to prevent money laundering, the government recently enacted a law on anti-money laundering, which allows banks to inspect and report suspicious transactions.
-The scope of the law encompasses both local and foreign businesses, and although it is not specifically aimed at either the private or public sector, a number of more specific regulations clarify the duty and responsibility of any official who is tasked with combatting such crimes.
+In a bid to prevent money laundering, the government enacted an anti-money laundering law that allows banks to inspect and report suspicious transactions.
+The scope of the law encompasses both local and foreign businesses, and although it is not specifically aimed at either the private or public sector, a number of more specific regulations clarify the duty and responsibility of any official who is tasked with combating such crimes.

 UK Bribery Act and Foreign Corrupt Practices Act

-In addition to Laos’ anti-corruption legal framework, business operators should also be aware of possible infringement of the Foreign Corrupt Practices Act (FCPA).
-This Act potentially applies to a wide range of entities and persons, and specifically, to these types of entities: (1) companies having securities listed on the Securities Exchange Commission in the United States; (2) legal entities or persons that have their principal place of business in the United States; and (3) any foreign persons or entities suspected of involvement in bribery while on United States territory.
+In addition to Laos' anti-corruption legal framework, business operators should also be aware of possible infringements of the Foreign Corrupt Practices Act (FCPA).
+This Act potentially applies to a wide range of entities and persons, and specifically to: (i) companies having securities listed on the Securities Exchange Commission in the United States; (ii) legal entities or persons that have their principal place of business in the United States; and (iii) any foreign persons or entities suspected of involvement in bribery while on United States territory.

-The provisions of the Act relating to bribery target the above persons and entities, and more importantly, applies not only within US territory but also to those perpetrators operating outside of the United States.
-The FCPA covers payments which have the intention of influencing foreign officials, and such bribes are often characterised by payments (or so much as a promise of a payment, gift, etc) made to obtain contracts, or any other advantages that would not otherwise be granted by local officials.
+The provisions of the Act relating to bribery target the above persons and entities and, more importantly, apply not only within US territory but also to those perpetrators operating outside of the United States.
+The FCPA covers payments that have the intention of influencing foreign officials, and such bribes are often characterised by payments (or so much as a promise of a payment, or a gift etc) made to obtain contracts, or any other advantages that would not otherwise be granted by local officials.

 As such practices were not sanctioned by laws in Laos until recently, foreign companies in Laos could easily fall within the scope of the FCPA.